dev-luqman/kube-ingress-controler/README.md

-# Introduction to ingress controller using nginx and aws elb
+# Introduction to ingress controller using nginx and aws elb.